 Desktop usage report

-To download a report containing information about desktop launches during the last month, click Desktop Launch Activity on the Managed Desktop Usage page.
+To download a report containing information about machine launches during the last month, click Launch Activity.
 A message indicates that the request is being processed.
 The report downloads automatically to the default download location on the local machine.